 Reactions such as shock, fear, jumpiness, nightmares, or trouble sleeping are common after a traumatic event.
 For most people, these reactions diminish over time.
 But for people with PTSD, the feelings remain as fresh as they were when the event occurred.

-At NYU Langone, the Steven A. Cohen Military Family Clinic provides therapy for military veterans, service members, and their families.
+At NYU Langone, the Steven A. Cohen Military Family Center provides therapy for military veterans, service members, and their families.
 Specialists provide psychiatric and psychological evaluations, as well as medication.
 Our clinicians also connect people who are experiencing PTSD with social workers, educational programs, and support groups.

 Treatment may include medication, psychotherapy, or both.
 NYU Langone therapists can help to relieve the symptoms of PTSD by changing how a person reacts to stressful memories.